 We are excited to announce the creation of the Sarah and John Graves Cybersecurity Distinguished Lecture Series.
 The purpose of the series is to bring leading scholars to campus to speak about cybersecurity issues in a deep, engaging, and accessible manner.

-While the lectures are organized by the Tandy School of Computer Science, they will reflect the interdisciplinary nature of cyber security.
-We are pleased to announce an exciting lineup for the inaugural year.
+While the lectures are organized by the Tandy School of Computer Science, they will reflect the interdisciplinary nature of cybersecurity.

 All lectures are free and open to the public, and we would welcome your participation.
 The lecture series is made possible through the generous support of Sarah and John Graves.

 To sign up to our mailing list for reminders about upcoming lectures, please visit https://eepurl.com/cjBAYc.